Physical characteristics of metronidazole

 Metronidazole enters the bacterial cell and undergoes a reduction process, forming active metabolites that can interact with DNA, causing strand breakage and cell death.
 This mechanism of action is particularly effective against anaerobic bacteria that rely on DNA synthesis for survival.

-See also Spiramycine metronidazole soleil
+See also Humira metronidazole

 Additionally, metronidazole has been shown to disrupt the electron transport chain in anaerobic bacteria, further contributing to its bactericidal effects.
 It also has activity against certain protozoa and parasites by disrupting their metabolic pathways and DNA function.